Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Does health insurance cover coronavirus treatment?

-If you’ve been affected by the coronavirus financially, the cash value in your whole life insurance policy could be an option to help you pay the bills for your family or business.
+cash value in your whole life insurance policy could be an option to help you pay the bills for your family or business.
 Talk to your life insurer to find out how to access your cash value.

 Is it too late to buy life insurance?

 No, you can buy life insurance despite the coronavirus pandemic.
 You’ll qualify for this type of insurance unless you’ve traveled to a high-risk area or caught the coronavirus.
+You should stay honest about your exposure to the coronavirus so that future claims won’t get denied.

 Does disability insurance cover the coronavirus?